matthewslouismarie/lm-u2f-symfony/README.md

  - Configure the User Study Mode: you can turn the user study mode on or off.
  When it is on, it collects the time it takes for the current participant on page.
  - See user metrics per participant, and download the metrics to a CSV file.
+You can also see the number of errors.
  - Export settings to a JSON FILE
  - Import settings from a JSON file